oyeluckydps/PC_jokespace/judges/prompt_code_plan.md

 # Custom configuration for both parameters
 python -m judges jokes_dataset.xml --batch-size 30 --top-count 24

+# Error case - no valid jokes in file
+python -m judges empty_or_invalid.xml
+# Output: Error: No valid jokes found in input file (in RED)
 ```

-This complete plan incorporates the CLI argument changes while maintaining all other specifications discussed, including the lives system, parallel processing, error handling, and comprehensive XML logging.
+This complete revised plan incorporates all clarifications and discussions, including the revised bye mechanism, error handling for no valid jokes, proper file paths, category/factor handling, and all other implementation details discussed.